Gynaecological Cancer Awareness...

 Knowledge is power - Know your body, know the signs!

 Gynaecological cancers are most treatable when it is found early.
-It is the Foundation's mission to increase awareness of the signs and symptoms of all 5 women's gynaecological cancers as early detection can save lives.
+It is the Foundation's mission to increase awareness of the signs and symptoms of the 5 main gynaecological cancers as early detection can save lives.